 - Thursday, April 12, 2018

 - Friday, April 13, 2018

 All movies begin at 7:30 PM in the Campus Theater.
 Ticket sales begin January 29, 2018 through the Fullerton College Box Office.
+FREE parking on the 3rd and 4th floor of the Fullerton College parking structure.
 Sponsored by: The Humanities Division (French Film Festival Committee).

 Box Office Information will be posted soon!